Tencent Games: History

 Tencent Games published its first game QQ Tang (QQ堂) in 2004, which is based on its social media platform QQ.
 This was soon followed by QQ variant games such as Dungeon Fighter Online, a side-scrolling online beat 'em up game; QQ Fantasy, a 2D online game that incorporates elements from Chinese mythology; Xunxian, a 3D, online RPG; QQ Sanguo, an online casual role-playing game set during the Three Kingdoms period; QQ Huaxia, an online RPG; QQ Dancer, an online musical dancing game that offers QQ IM interactivity; QQ Nanaimo, an online game set on a desert island where players maintain houses and pets; QQ Speed, a casual online racing game; QQ R2Beat, an online in-line skating game; QQ Tang, an "advanced casual game" with gameplay derived from Chinese literature; QQ PET, and a QQ IM-based desktop virtual pet game.
 Tencent published Chinese versions of Smilegate Entertainment's Crossfire from 2007 and Hi-Rez Studios' Smite from 2013.

 Tencent gradually turned to mobile gaming in 2013.
 A game center with a sizable mobile game user base was launched by Mobile QQ and WeChat in the upcoming years.
 In order to become the biggest online gaming firm in the world, the company concentrated on the global gaming market, investing in or aggressively purchasing foreign game companies.

 In 2015, Tencent Games published a multiplayer online battle arena game Honor of Kings (王者荣耀) exclusively for the mainland China markets developed by the L1 division of TiMi Studio Group, and by 2017 was both the world's most popular and highest-grossing game of all time as well as the most downloaded app globally.
 Tencent Games also released, under the brand Level Infinite, an international version of Honor of Kings named Arena of Valor in 2017.
 In 2011, Tencent Games started hosting online multiplayer games such as Call of Duty Online, consisting of previous Call of Duty titles with added content, as well as the game League of Legends.
-Tencent Games partly owns battle royale games such as Fortnite and fully own Ring of Elysium.
+Tencent Games partly owns battle royale games such as Fortnite and fully owns Ring of Elysium.

 Starting in 2016, Tencent Games developed a video gaming console dubbed TGP (Tencent Gaming Platform) Box.
 The TGP Box is called the Blade.
 It is an Intel-powered console running Windows 10 and a TGP Box mode.
 So far, the TGP console has imported many Tencent games, such as League of Legends, FIFA Online 3, NBA 2K, Monster Hunter, Need for Speed and PlayerUnknown's Battlegrounds.
 Tencent Games hopes to bring third-party developed games.
 On 22 November 2017, Tencent Games formally entered into a strategic co-operation with PUBG Studios and obtain exclusive rights to operate Playerunknown's Battlegrounds in China.